uviclibraries/html-css/act-4.md

         }
         ```

-    -   Refresh your html page and you should get each item line up horizontally.
+    -   Refresh your HTML page and the boxes should appear horizontally.

         <img src="images/act-4/flex2.png" alt="more flex containers" style="float:right;width:240px;margin-left:20px;">

     -   I don’t want my page to look like this either.
 Here is where I can use division tags to organize it further.
 First get rid of the `display:flex;` we just added in our body tag.
     -   I want my list to be horizontal to the image of Zuko.
-I’m going to add my opening divisions tag above the image tag and the closing division tag below the closing unordered list tag.
-Make the opening division tag look like this:<br>
+I’m going to add my opening <div> above the image tag and the closing </div> below the closing unordered list tag:<br>
 	**&lt;div class = “bio”&gt;**
-        -   Note: You can highlight everything between the opening and closing division tags and click the tab key.
+        -   Note: you can highlight everything between the opening and closing division tags and click the tab key.
 This indents all the highlighted items, helping to keep you code legible.
 Holding the shift key then clicking the tab key does the opposite and moves the text closer to the margin.
     -   Go to your CSS file and create a block for the bio class and add the display flex property.

         ```